repylot/CodeGenerators/README.md

 !pip install transformers
 ```

-Also, you will need to have PyTorch installed, since this is what `transformers`' models are based in
+Also, you will need to have PyTorch installed, since this is what `transformers`' models are based in.
+You can install this framework using this [link](https://pytorch.org/get-started/locally/).